WeblateOrg/weblate/docs/admin/addons.rst

 Update ALL_LINGUAS variable in the "configure" file
 ---------------------------------------------------

-Updates the ALL_LINGUAS variable in :file:`configure`, :file:`configure.in` or the
+Updates the ALL_LINGUAS variable in :file:`configure`, :file:`configure.in` or any
-:file:`configure.ac` file, when a new translation is added.
+:file:`configure.ac` files, when a new translation is added.

 .. _addon-weblate.gettext.customize: